PineappleRind/latinstudy/README.md

 *(Henle Latin, Christian/Classical)*

+## Docs
+To build documentation, run scripts/docs.sh.
+Documentation is in the .gitignore because it's not part of the project :)

 ## Guide to the codebase
 > A simple index of files and folders.
 Real docs coming soon (see issue #2)
 - `css`: css style files